openblockchains/crypto-quotes/README.md

 Every Ponzi scheme relies on the hope that investors won't sell.
 This one's just too obvious.

+  §

+One argument against Bitcoin being a Ponzi scheme, is that there's no intent to deceive.
+Really?
+You have thousands of Bitcoin "personalities" spewing out crap daily.

+> I believe gold is sunsetting, whereas bitcoin is just starting.
+>
+> I believe the current (or what I call the legacy) system is broken.
+> And bitcoin fixes this.
+>
+> -- Changpeng Zhao ("CZ Binance"), Bitcoin Billionaire, Binance Exchange Founder

+  §

+The only way to pay out old Bitcoin investors is to get money from new investors.
+The only difference with a genuine Ponzi scheme, is who pays the old investors.
+It's not the "fraudsters", but exchanges.
+Neat!

 Find more in [**`Trolly_McTrollface.yml` »**](Trolly_McTrollface.yml)